 Which antidepressants can treat my Irritable Bowel symptoms?Andrea Huston

-How can antidepressants treat IBS symptoms?
+How can antidepressants treat irritable bowel symptoms?
 Don’t antidepressants normally work in the brain?

 Traditionally, antidepressants are used to treat chemical imbalances in the brain.
 Antidepressants boost mood-related chemicals by targeting special cells called neurons.
-Different types of neurons have different functions.
-Some neurons, for example, secrete serotonin.
-Antidepressants that target serotonin neurons are called SSRIs.
-SSRIs (one of the most commonly prescribed type of antidepressant) boost serotonin levels.
-TCAs (another type of antidepressant) boost both serotonin and epinephrine levels.
+Some neurons, for example, secrete serotonin and control gut motility.